Krb0/InstagramUnmuter/README.md

 		🎉 Auto-Unmute Stories and Posts.

 		🔐 Option to see if an Instagram profile is Public or Private.

-    		🔐 Profiles with colors saved by client.
+		🔐 Presets with colors saved by client.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/jA2Cajg" ><a href="//imgur.com/a/jA2Cajg" target="_blank">Preview</a>.</blockquote>